orlov0562/SeoMetaInformationPanel/README.md

 After installation go to TamperMonkey Script Settings and set
 - Position = 2
 - Run at = document-end
-- Run only in toop frame = Yes
+- Run only in top frame = Yes